Northbreeze/Northbreeze.github.io/_posts/2016-01-22-second_blog_post_copy.md

 title: Application of K-means Clustering Algorithm in Society!
 ---

+              “When we have all data online it will be great for humanity.
+It is a prerequisite to solving many problems that humankind                     faces.” – Robert Cailliau

+As I mentioned in my previous posts, I would like to learn how datascience algorithms and methods can be used for social good and improve human's lives; hence, in this post, I discuss clustering method and its application in society.

 As part of my M.Sc. in Management Engineering from the University of Waterloo, I wrote a thesis on [“Detecting Weak Signals by Internet-Based Environmental Scanning.”](https://uwspace.uwaterloo.ca/bitstream/handle/10012/6314/Tabatabaei_Nasim.pdf?sequence=1) This was an opportunity to apply data mining, computer tools and human judgement to predict the market potential of a new product called Micro-tile which is displayed below.

 <p>